lsaffre/blog/docs/about/historic.rst

 money for it.
 I once tried a *PHP* port that got quite far but is now forgotten.

 In **August 2002** I announced to the TIM users in Eastern Belgium that I would continue to maintain and give support for TIM, but at new conditions, requiring a yearly fee.
+About half of the users joined the project, which was enough to provide a decent salary.
+My vision received a financially sustainable base.

 In **2002** I discovered the Python_ programming language and abandoned C++, Java and PHP without tears.

 When I discovered Django_ in the end of **2008**, after having worked many months on my own database model, I was quickly fascinated.
-The ORM and database model based on 'apps' is simply genial.
+Django's  ORM and database model are simply genial.
 The way of how this is integrated into a web application server system: genial.
 But a few things disturbed me with Django, and I felt that I need to change them before I can be satisfied.
 That's why I started to write Lino.
 After some search for a valuable user interface, I started to use ExtJS_ in **August 2009**.

 .. _AbAKUS: http://www.abakus.be